- Academic Advising

 All courses taken by the student and other relevant academic information are included on the student's official academic transcripts, which are maintained by the university's Office of Registration and Records.
 Students can access their unofficial transcripts (and grades) through LOCUS.

-For the M.A. degrees, the upper limit for the number of hours granted in either advanced standing or transfer of credit is one-third of the total number of hours required by the degree, e.g., 12 hours in pastoral studies, spirituality, religious education and social justice; 16 hours in pastoral counseling.
-For the M.Div. degree, advanced standing/transfer of credit follows the same pattern as Loyola doctoral programs.
-Up to one-half the total number of hours (36 credit hours) can be transferred from an approved M.A. and/or M.Div. program.
+- For the Master of Divinity degree, advanced standing or transfer credit follows the same pattern as Loyola doctoral programs.
+Up to one-half of the total number of hours (36 credit hours) may be transferred from an approved MA program.

-Requests for advanced standing or transfer of credit must be made in writing to the Graduate Program Director responsible for the student's particular degree being applied to, accompanied by an official transcript of those credits; or, in the case of substantive educational programs not granting academic credit, by a complete written description of specific learning experiences as proof of competence.
-The Graduate Program Director will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.
-In each case, IPS seeks to be fair in recognizing ministry competencies already achieved and in maintaining the integrity and focus of its own degree programs.
+Ordinarily, requests for advanced standing or transfer credit must be made in writing to the IPS Dean during the student's first semester of coursework, and must be accompanied by an official transcript of those credits; or, in the case of approved ministry education programs, by documentation of completion of the program.
+The IPS Dean will make a judgment regarding the quality and quantity of the previous learning and its relevance to the specific degree requirements.

 Withdrawal from the University

-An enrolled student who wishes to withdraw from the university during any semester must notify the Director of IPS and his or her graduate program director in writing (email is sufficient).
+An enrolled student who wishes to withdraw from the university during any semester must notify the Dean of IPS and his or her academic advisor in writing (email is sufficient).
 A student is considered to be in attendance until such notice has been received.
 All financial refunds or obligations are dated from the date of the formal notice of withdrawal and not from the date of the last class attended (see Schedule of Classes for tuition refund policy).
-It is the student's obligation to inform the Graduate Program Director promptly of the intention to withdraw.
+It is the student's obligation to inform the academic advisor promptly of the intention to withdraw.
 Telephone messages or non-attendance in class are not official notification.